multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 # Code Panels

 Code panels allow you to run code in a few major languages:
-JavaScript, Ruby, R, Julia, Python, and in-memory SQL.
+JavaScript, Deno, Ruby, R, Julia, Python, and in-memory SQL.

 Like every other panel, code panels must have a result.
 You can set the result using the `DM_setPanel` function.
 And you can fetch another